krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 Please note that this does not mean that computers can only perform addition. **By combining addition with some basic logical operations, computers can implement various other mathematical operations**.
 For example, calculating the subtraction $a - b$ can be converted to calculating the addition $a + (-b)$; calculating multiplication and division can be converted to calculating multiple additions or subtractions.

-Now we can summarize the reasons why computers use 2's complement: based on 2's complement representation, computers can use the same circuits and operations to handle the addition of positive and negative numbers, without the need to design special hardware circuits to handle subtraction, and without the need to specially handle the ambiguity problem of positive and negative zero.
-This greatly simplifies hardware design and improves operational efficiency.
+We can now summarize why computers use 2's complement: with 2's complement representation, computers can use the same circuits and operations to handle the addition of positive and negative numbers, without designing special hardware circuits for subtraction or separately handling the ambiguity of positive and negative zero.
+This greatly simplifies hardware design and improves efficiency.

 The design of 2's complement is very ingenious.
 Due to space limitations, we will stop here.
 Interested readers are encouraged to explore further.